Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Security Tools/Wiz/Intro to WIZ.md

-Licence Type: Paid / Properaity.
+Licence Type: Paid / Propriety.

+Issues:  Multiple Finding collected by Wiz from multiple domains.

 - How to check ownership of the resources, in Wiz Itself.